Here are some answers to questions that have been asked.

 - The retreat program is developed especially for the 10 days.
 The energy and rhythm of the group and of each person changes through the retreat.
 You are cheating your own self if you do not attend the full retreat time.

-- Also, it is disruptive to the retreat flow and the other retreatants to have a new face appear or disappear during retreat.
+- Also, it is disruptive to the retreat flow and to the other retreatants to have an energy appear or disappear during the retreat.

 - If you really feel you must have a special retreat length for your special self, contact Tookata for permission.

 - It may be possible; will depend on the individual circumstances.
-You can contact Tookata and see!
+More information on staying at Khao Tham is here.

 - “This is good!
 You need enthusiasm to stay motivated in your practice.
 You also have a sense of urgency which will help you progress.”